zwjat/bentopdf/SECURITY.md

 ## Non-Root User Support

-BentoPDF now uses nginx-unprivileged for enhanced security.
+pdfup now uses nginx-unprivileged for enhanced security.
 This follows the Principle of Least Privilege and is essential for production environments.

 ### Security Benefits